gkford/typical-dc/.piknik/piknik_setup.md

 ### 2. Create the Clipboard Receiver Script

-Create a file named `clipboard_receiver.sh` with the following content:
+Create a file named `clipboard_receiver.sh` with this content:

 ```bash
 #!/bin/bash